How to Tell if You Have Sun Poisoning

 - Fever and chills

-You may get sunburned if you sit out in the sun without wearing sunscreen or sun protection.
-You’re more likely to get a sunburn if you have light skin and fair colored hair.
+You can become severely sunburned if you stay in the sun for a long time and don't wear protection.
+You are also more likely to sunburn if you have light skin and fair hair.

-Additionally, certain medications and chemicals can make your skin more sensitive to the sun, making you more susceptible to sunburn and sun poisoning.
-If you have a sun allergy, or a an allergic reaction to sunlight and its UV rays, (polymorphic light eruption) this is also known as sun poisoning.
+Certain medications and chemicals can make your skin more sensitive to the sun, making you more susceptible to sunburn and sun poisoning.
+If you have a sun allergy or an allergic reaction to sunlight and its UV rays (polymorphic light eruption), this is also known as sun poisoning.

 The following are risk factors for sun poisoning: